jorge-ramirez-upm/RepTate/docs/source/installation.rst

 The "shortcut"
 ==============

 Binary packages (containing all the needed files and libraries), for the latest version (|release|) can be downloaded from the **Releases** section of the RepTate GitHub repository: `here <https://github.com/jorge-ramirez-upm/RepTate/releases>`_.
 Unzip the downloaded file and look for the RepTate executable.
+The Linux binary packages should work on Ubuntu 22.04.

 Previous versions of the binary packages can be downloaded from the following `folder
 <https://upm365-my.sharepoint.com/:f:/g/personal/jorge_ramirez_upm_es/EmVwGD9TFo1BhgRlBahS3NwB98txob9v_e3CUJSVYITKYg?e=9QB5vz>`_.